Skip to content

 Production: Ended November 12, 2025 via Treasury executive action [Source]

 Legal Status: Neither bill has been enacted.
-No federal rounding mandate exists.
+No federal rounding mandate exists — rounding rules are being set state by state: 20 state laws enacted so far.
+See the State Tracker.

 What is the Common Cents Act?

-The Common Cents Act (S.1525 and H.R.3074) is pending bipartisan federal legislation introduced in April 2025.
-The bill would codify the Treasury Department's November 2025 decision to stop producing pennies and establish formal rounding rules for cash transactions.
+The Common Cents Act (S.1525 and H.R.3074) is bipartisan federal legislation introduced in April 2025.
+As introduced, it would codify the Treasury Department's November 2025 decision to stop producing pennies and establish formal rounding rules for cash transactions.
+The version the House committee approved in July 2025 removed the rounding provisions, but the substitute the House passed on July 14, 2026 restores rounding as a permissive, opt-in scheme — changing the bill's title from “require” to “permit” — and adds Federal Reserve reporting requirements on penny supply.
+The bill now heads to the Senate.

 Learn more about why this legislation matters, including the economic and environmental case for eliminating penny production.